rsimon/mini-gazetteer/source-data/README.md

 This repository does not include the source data.
 (It's big...)

-Please grab your own copy of the two necessary data files here:
+Please grab your own copies of the two necessary data files here:

 * The __quatroshapes gazetteer file__ (gzipped geojson version, named
   `quattroshapes_gazetteer_gn_then_gp.gz` from